JackHowa/marathon-run-log/content/blog/week-11-quarantine-week-1/index.md

 I was hesitant to continue posting about running considering the quarantine and travel order.
 However, again, it feels somehow more real if you write it.

 So, I focused on stretching, foam rolling, and strengthening while staying in our apartment.
+It was helpful to have something to focus on every day with even more time inside the apartment, without running.
+It makes you realize how much a routine exercise can become.

 The apartment felt a lot smaller and more bare compared with the family lakehouse.

 | Day | Dynamic Stretching | Foam Roll | Hip Strengthening |
 | --- | ------------------ | --------- | ----------------- |